victorX101/min-cost-arborescence/README.md

 and then N entries (corresponding to vertices V1, V2, V3..., VN) providing the label of the parent node through which one reaches i-th vertex (basically second last node in path from source vertex to that i-th vertex.

 ----------------
-It shows a message when all the vertices are not reachable from source as arborescence is defined only when all nodes are reachable
+**It shows a message when all the vertices are not reachable from source as spanning tree is defined only when all nodes are reachable.**